mcohen01/node-quickbooks/README.md

 __Arguments__

 * `criteria` - (Optional) String or single-valued map converted to a where clause of the form "where key = 'value'"
-* `callback` - Callback function which is called with any error and the list of TaxRate
+* `callback` - Callback function which is called with any error and the list of TaxRates

 <a name="findTerms" />